teja8341/AI-Based-Fun-Drawing-Battle-Game/README.md

 # Drawing Battle - Real-Time AI Drawing Game

-This project is a web-based multiplayer game where players draw a prompted object within a time limit, and a Gemini AI model judges the drawings to determine the winner.
+This project is a web-based multiplayer game where players draw a prompted object within a time limit, and a Google Gemini AI model judges the drawings to determine the winner, providing scores and comments.

 ## Overview

-*   Players join a private game room using a unique code.
+*   Players host or join a private game room using a unique code.
-*   The host starts a round.
+*   The host configures the drawing time (optional) and starts a round.
-*   All players receive the same random drawing prompt (e.g., "Apple").
+*   All players receive the same random drawing prompt (e.g., "Apple") from a customizable list (`backend/prompts.json`).
-*   Players have 30 seconds to draw the object on a shared canvas.
+*   Players have the configured amount of time to draw the object.
-*   When time is up, drawings are automatically submitted.
+*   When time is up (plus a short grace period), drawings are automatically submitted and displayed to all players (`reviewing` phase).
+*   Any player can trigger the AI judgment (`judging` phase).
 *   The backend sends the drawings and prompt to the Google Gemini API for judging.
-*   Results are displayed, highlighting the winner chosen by the AI.
+*   Results are displayed (`revealing` phase), showing all drawings, the AI's scores and funny comments for each drawing, and highlighting the winner chosen by the AI.
 *   The host can start a new round.

+## Features

+*   Real-time multiplayer drawing using Socket.IO.
+*   Host/Join game rooms with unique codes.
+*   Random drawing prompts loaded from `prompts.json` (customizable).
+*   Configurable drawing time per round (set by host).
+*   AI-powered judging using Google Gemini:
+    *   Determines a winner based on prompt relevance.
+    *   Assigns scores (totaling 100) to all players.
+    *   Generates a unique, funny comment for each drawing.
+*   Multiple game phases: Waiting -> Drawing -> Collecting (Grace Period) -> Reviewing -> Judging -> Revealing.
+*   Display of all drawings, scores, and AI comments during results.
+*   Basic host controls (start game, start new round, set draw time).
+*   Handles player disconnections gracefully (reassigns host if needed).

 ## Tech Stack